FelipeZanini/Final-Project/README.md

 <hr>

+- Simplify the checkout process with quick order processing and user-friendly payment options to deliver a flawless shopping experience.
-- Our Bag & Checkout functionality streamlines the purchase process, ensuring a smooth and efficient transaction for users.
+- By streamlining the purchasing process, our Bag & Checkout feature guarantees a quick and easy transaction for customers.
+- Bag Page: Users may conveniently manage the products they have chosen on the bag page.
+Every product has its name, price, SKU, and image displayed.
+To
-- Bag Page: On the bag page, users can easily manage their selected products.
-Each product is displayed with image, name, price, SKU.
-The user has the convenience of a quantity button to adjust the quantity of items or remove products from the bag, ensuring total control over the order.
+  provide complete control over the order, the user can easily modify the quantity of things or remove products from the bag using the quantity button.
-- Checkout Page: Our checkout page is designed for simplicity and security.
-An easy-to-use checkout form collects essential information, including shipping details and payment card information.
-The checkout page also features an order summary where users can review their order.
-This summary increases transparency by helping users confirm their selection before completing their purchase.
+- Checkout Page: Security and ease of use are the design features of our checkout page.
+Important data, such as shipping and credit card information, is gathered via an intuitive checkout form.
+Users can review their order on the order summary page located on the checkout page.
+By assisting customers in verifying their choice prior to finalising their transaction, this synopsis promotes transparency.

 </details>
 <hr>